 Restrictions such as indoor mask rules are likely to increase.
 Even before the CDC revised its guidance, Los Angeles County, the nation’s most populous, had become among a growing number of municipalities to reintroduce mask rules.

-And in late July, the CDC said teachers, staff members and students over the age of 2 should be masked in school buildings, regardless of their vaccination status.
+And as previously mentioned, the CDC said teachers, staff members and students over the age of 2 should be masked in school buildings, regardless of their vaccination status.

 Most health experts who spoke to The Post were skeptical that there would be a return to widespread restrictions such as stay-at-home orders and shuttered businesses.
 Landon and other experts said the reintroduction of restrictions are likely to be hyperlocal and responsive to infection and hospitalization rates in a specific area.